 In line with the revitalization of the regional economy, in April 2015, the Shoko Chukin Bank established the "Support Loan System for Regional Core Enterprises," so as to provide regional core SMEs with long-term financial support which is necessary for development of new businesses or management improvement.
-Through this system, we have been coordinating with commercial banks and providing support to the targeted SMEs for the development of new businesses and management improvement.
-As of the end of March 2016, the Bank has provided a total of ¥8.0 billion to 62 projects.
+Through this system, we have been collaborating with commercial banks and providing support to the targeted SMEs for the development of new businesses and management improvement.
+As of the end of March 2017, the Bank has provided a total of ¥15.0 billion to 125 projects.

 In April 2016, the Bank established the "Support Loan System for Regional Collaboration."
 This is designed to provide long-term financial support which is necessary for regional SMEs to work in collaboration for growth by capitalizing on regional resources, such as agricultural, forestry and fishery products and tourism resources.
-We will support regional economic revitalization through the system.
+Through this system, we have been collaborating with commercial banks and providing support for regional economic revitalization.
+As of the end of March 2017, the Bank has provided a total of ¥3.0 billion to 41 projects.